nathanielgraham/Mojo-Poker/README.md

 # Mojo-Poker
-Poker client and server built with the Mojolicious Framework.
+Poker client and server built with the Mojolicious Web Framework.

 ## Features
 The following 28 poker variants work out-of-the-box: